orieasterly/portfolio/README.md

     - Developed a dashboard to visualize and represent KPIs related to yields, enabling the user to interact with the data and extract a uniquely valuable overview of production efficiency.

   - **Dynamic Updates for Real-Time Data:**
-    - Established automated processes for real-time data updates, ensuring that the dashboard reflects the latest ans most accurate information on processing yields.
+    - Established automated processes for real-time data updates, ensuring that the dashboard reflects the latest and most accurate information on processing yields.

   - **Power Pivot for Advanced Data Analysis:**
     - Leveraged Power Pivot to perform advanced data analysis, allowing stakeholders to drill down into specific SKU and batch details for in-depth insights.